Matt-Lazarev/web-parser/README.md

 <hr>
 <h3>How to use</h3>
 <p  align="justify"><b>Applications start on localhost and 8080 port by default.
-To get started you, you need to go to address localhost:8080/parser and then enter the website URL:</b></p>
+To get started, you need to go to address localhost:8080/parser and then enter the website URL:</b></p>
  <p align="center">
   <img src="https://user-images.githubusercontent.com/70879589/138313275-8373ce8d-4d87-415f-bb22-b746bed0b05b.png" />
 </p>